The 6 Best Financial Apps for Canadian Digital Nomads

 Why I Love PayPal

 - I can't tell you how many times my PayPal account has saved my butt when I needed to buy a plane, train, or bus ticket in a foreign country.
-Using debit or even credit card in a different country is always hit or miss and having that third option has been a lifesaver for me more times than I can count.
+Using a debit or even a credit card in a different country is always hit or miss and having that third option has been a lifesaver for me more times than I can count.

 - Finally, I really appreciate the security I get when using PayPal.
 I use a lot of coffeeshop and airport WIFI and I am not exactly religious about using my VPN.
 Under those circumstances, I will also choose to use PayPal instead of directly using my bank account.

 Mylo is an app that rounds up your spare change and invests it for you.
 Honestly, it has changed the way I save my money.

 - My favorite thing about Mylo is that it gives those of us without much money the chance to let what spare change we do have grow.

 - Mylo charges only $1/month for a basic account and $3/month for a premium account.
 I love their premium account because it allows me to put my money in a TFSA and to choose an SRI (Socially Responsible Investment) portfolio.
 It's important to me to make sure that my money is supporting things I believe in and is divested from fossil fuels and $3/month is a small price to pay for that peace of mind.

 To start off with a free $5 to invest, use this link.